mithril-security/blindai/docs/index.md

+!!! info
+    This is a preview version of BlindAI named blindai-preview.
+It is still under development and has not yet all the features of the the current BlindAI.

 # 👋 Welcome

 **BlindAI** is a **fast, easy-to-use,** and **confidential inference server**, allowing you to easily and quickly deploy your AI models with privacy, **all in Python**.
 Thanks to the **end-to-end protection guarantees**, data owners can send private data to be analyzed by AI models, without fearing exposing their data to anyone else.